Digital-Data-Co/forge-docs/src/administration-guide/ldap.md

 }
 ```

-To run Semaphore in Docker, use the following LDAP configuration:
+To run Forge in Docker, use the following LDAP configuration:

 ```